JairParra/Dating_Rental_Database_Project/README.md

 ![](figs/ER_model.png)

 ## User-interface
 - The relevant files are located under the `user_interface` directory.
+Files descriptions can be found in the respective README.md
 - Currently, application will only be emulated locally, but the intention is that it will eventually be available online as well.
 For this reason, HTML scripts are also placed as well.

+### Demo (Creating a new user, logging-in )
+`???`